yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 {{< img src="/img/2.10/debugging_request.png" alt="Debugging Request" >}}

-In this section you can enter the following information:
+In this section, you can enter the following information:

 - Method - select the method for your test from the drop-down list
 - Path - your endpoint to test
 - Headers/Body - enter any header information, such as Authorization, etc. Enter any body information.
 For example, entering user information if creating/updating a user.

-Once you have entered all your request information, click RUN.
+Once you have entered all the requested information, click **Run**.
 Debugging Response and Log information will be displayed:

 ### Response

 {{< img src="/img/2.10/debugging_results.png" alt="Debugging Response" >}}

-The Response section shows the JSON response for your request.
+The Response section shows the JSON response to your request.

 ### Logs